 - Application Header (1): Contains the main menu, recent actions history, search capabilities, NetQ version, quick health status chart, local time zone, premises list (cloud-only), and user account information.

 - Workbench (2): Contains a task bar and content cards (with status and configuration information about your network and its various components).

 Found in the application header, click to open the main menu which provides navigation to:

-- Network: contains list of links to tabular data about various network elements; return to a workbench by selecting it from the NetQ menu
+- Network: contains links to tabular data about various network elements and the What Just Happened feature

 Found in the header, Recent Actions keeps track of every action you take on your workbench and then saves each action with a timestamp.
 This enables you to go back to a previous state or repeat an action.

 To open Recent Actions, click .
 Click on any of the actions to perform that action again.

 The Global Search field in the UI header enables you to search for devices.
 It behaves like most searches and can help you quickly find device information.
 For more detail on creating and running searches, refer to Create and Run Searches.

 Cumulus Networks Logo

 Clicking on the Cumulus logo takes you to your favorite workbench.
 For details about specifying your favorite workbench, refer to Set User Preferences.